 From here, you can create the rest of your ad set and ads, but remember, once you go live, no changes in the audience configuration are possible.

-What to do with all these Facebook Audience Insights
+5 Ways to use Facebook Audience Insights

 1. Improve the profile of your buyer personas